If you have a sluggish or noisy garage door, taking a few minutes to lubricate it may be the quick fix you’re looking for.

 Our goal is to spread the grease evenly along the entire shaft when we open and close the door.

-Do the same for each of the hinges, including the hinges along the center of the door.
+Do the same for each hinge, including the hinges along the center of the door.

 The hinges hold the door together while it moves up and down the track, so they take a lot of abuse.

 Similar to how we lubricated the roller’s shaft, spray Lithium grease on any of the door hinge’s moving parts.
-We want the grease to spread evenly and lubricate the entire hinge.
+We want the oil to spread evenly and lubricate the entire hinge.

-While you’re here, check to see if any bolts are loose and tighten them up, and look for any miscellaneous garage door parts that need to be repaired or replaced.
+While you’re here, check to see if any bolts are loose, tighten them up, and look for miscellaneous garage door parts that need to be repaired or replaced.

 Rollers: Lubricating Ball Bearings (optional)